ssfsx17/ffpnp/Jobs/Dragoon.md

 ### Dragoon Tech T5

+Dragonfire Dive (10 AP) (multi) - Attack all enemies for double damage.
+The damage of your attack is changed to magical fire.

 Lancet (8 MP) (single) - Attack, drain 10% of the damage as HP, drain 1% of the damage as MP.

 Luna (12 MP) (special) - Causes Berserk status (4) to everyone.